ManasaKurapati/New-Beginning/README.md

 # New-Beginning
-BlockChain Collections
-Ethereum Simple Dapp using Testnet
+Ethereum Simple Dapp using Testnet -
 Includes Solidity contract and Web interface using simple HTML